thingsboard/thingsboard.github.io/_includes/docs/user-guide/oauth-2-support.md

 To configure OAuth 2.0 authentication in ThingsBoard via Google, follow the steps below:

-- Login to your ThingsBoard instance as System Administrator;
+- Login to your ThingsBoard instance;
 - Go to the "OAuth 2.0" page of the "Security" section;
 - While on the "Domains" tab, click the "plus" icon;
 - Enter your domain name or IP address of your ThingsBoard instance;